 Dionicio (Don) Flores Scholarship

-Continuing and transfer students: JMC majors with minimum GPA of 3.25, evidence of leadership and involvement in university-wide extracurricular activities.
+Continuing and transfer students: SJMC majors with minimum GPA of 3.25, evidence of leadership and involvement in university-wide extracurricular activities.
 Freshmen: Top 10 percent of HS class, minimum 3.5 GPA, demonstrated leadership or proven talents.

 Jim & Adele Moss Scholarship

-JMC print majors, junior standing, minimum GPA of 2.75, full-time enrollment
+SJMC print majors, junior standing, minimum GPA of 2.75, full-time enrollment

 Mike Nickless Scholarship

-JMC advertising majors needing financial aid who have shown academic potential, leadership and extracurricular involvement.
+SJMC advertising majors needing financial aid who have shown academic potential, leadership and extracurricular involvement.

 Teresa Mae Potts Memorial Scholarship